 Viasat has two options for terminating a contract before the mandatory two-year period ends.
 (Yes, two years is the minimum you can subscribe to Viasat service, even in 2018.)

 Option one: cancel before the first 30 days are up, and return your equipment for a full refund.
 (Restocking fees may be charged in some cases.)

-Option two: cancel at any time during the two years… but pay $15/month for every month remaining in your contract, which quickly adds up to hundreds of dollars. ($270 if one and half years are left, $180 if one year is left, etc.)
+Option two: cancel at any time during the two years.
+You’ll have to pay $15/month for every month remaining in your contract, which quickly adds up to hundreds of dollars. ($270 if one and half years are left, $180 if one year is left, etc.)

-This is one of the biggest drawbacks about Viasat, although the trend of charging high early termination fees is unfortunately common among providers serving rural areas, where the low density of subscribers makes it hard for providers to eat the cost of month-to-month customers who might disappear at any moment.
+This is one of the biggest drawbacks about Viasat.
+That said, the trend of charging high early termination fees is unfortunately common among providers serving rural areas, where the low density of subscribers makes it hard for providers to eat the cost of month-to-month customers who might disappear at any moment.